 To understand what voluntary super contributions are, it’s probably easiest for me to first explain what involuntary super contributions are.

 Involuntary super contributions are the mandated superannuation guarantee (SG) contributions that your employer must pay into your super account for you.
-Your employer is generally required to pay SG contributions equal to 10% of your wage.
+Your employer is generally required to pay SG contributions equal to 11% of your wage up to the maximum super contribution base.

 All other types of contributions are considered voluntary contributions.